Adolis García Player Props: Rangers vs. Phillies

 - Garcia hit .250 with 34 doubles, five triples, 27 home runs and 42 walks.

-- Among the qualified hitters in baseball last season, he ranked 73rd in batting average, 107th in on-base percentage, and 40th in slugging.
+- He ranked 73rd in batting average, 107th in on base percentage, and 40th in slugging among qualifying hitters in MLB action last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.